OfficeDev/hands-on-labs/O3653/O3653-20 OfficeGraph/lab.md

 # TODO:
 1. Limit the number of retrieved items.
 2. Still getting auth exception?
-3. Prerequisites not needed (except for number 4)?
-The machines should be set up shouldn't they?
 4. Formatting in lists is off.
 5. Screenshots.
 6. Explain why we're adding the Odata Client file.